Chart Color Schemes

 Annandale's residents are extremely healthy with prevalence of common health conditions low among the general population though slightly higher across older, at risk cohorts

-Analysis of health metrics shows strong performance throughout Annandale.
-Mortality rates and chronic condition prevalence were assessed by AreaSearch as low among the general population, though slightly higher among older, at-risk cohorts.
-The rate of private health cover was found to be exceptionally high at approximately 75% of the total population (7,453 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.
+AreaSearch's assessment of Annandale's health metrics shows strong performance across various indicators.
+Mortality rates and chronic condition prevalence were found to be low among the general population, although slightly higher among older, at-risk cohorts.
+Private health cover was exceptionally high in Annandale, with approximately 75% of the total population (7,453 people) having it, compared to 59.9% across Greater Sydney and a national average of 55.7%.

-The most common medical conditions in the area were mental health issues and asthma, impacting 9.3 and 7.3% of residents respectively, while 72.3% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-The under-65 population demonstrates better than average health outcomes.
-The area has 14.7% of residents aged 65 and over (1,466 people).
-Health outcomes among seniors are above average, though ranking lower nationally than the broader population.
+The most common medical conditions were mental health issues affecting 9.3% of residents and asthma impacting 7.3%, while 72.3% declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Health outcomes for the under-65 population were better than average.
+Annandale has 14.7% of residents aged 65 and over (1,466 people), with health outcomes among seniors being above average but ranking lower nationally than those of the broader population.

 Frequently Asked Questions - Health